jacubero/VBF/Sphinx/source/criteria_d/ld.rst

 	\set{LS}_n = \left\{ f \in \funct{F}_{n} \given f \mbox{ has a linear structure } \neq \vec{0} \right\}

-*Linearity distance* of a Vector Boolean function, defined as the minimum among the linearity distances of all component functions of $F$, may be computed from the Autocorrelation Spectrum using [CarletBF:08]_:
+*Linearity distance* of a Vector Boolean function, defined as the minimum among the linearity distances of all component functions of *F*, may be computed from the Autocorrelation Spectrum using [CarletBF:08]_:

 .. math::